Staff › Clinical Staff

 Working in different positions across various treatment facilities has provided Melissa with a unique understanding of out of home placement and clinical care.
 She is skilled at developing connected therapeutic alliances with her clients, and honoring each client as unique and individual.
 In her time off work, Melissa enjoys cooking, crafting, listening to live music, and spending time with friends, family and her two dogs.

 Kim's true passion is working with adolescents and their families to help young men recover from the devastating effects of anxiety and mood disorders on their daily lives.
-Kim helped recruit adolescents for college placement that also included team building, executive functioning skills, and social skills while at BYU.
+While at BYU Kim helped recruit adolescents for college placement through efforts that included team building and executive functioning and social skill development.
 In graduate school, she worked with adolescents and their families in a short term crisis unit.
-Kim gained a multitude of experience working in an outpatient setting pertaining to the severely and persistently mentally ill.
+Kim gained a multitude of experience working in an outpatient setting devoted to the treatment of the severely and persistently mentally ill.
 Originally from Virginia, she migrated to the West to pursue her education.
 Kim enjoys yoga, camping, hiking, travel, drawing, mountain biking, and spending most of her time with family.